drrugs/Notebox/README.md

 Features
 - Drag note over others to select their parent
 - Align selected parent's children using buttons: Row, Column, Free
-- Auto-save: when toggled, saves every 5 minute in designated file
-- Export: images to various file formats (jpeg, png, bmp, svg)
+- Export: images to various file formats (jpeg, png, bmp, SVG)
 - Zoom: scroll wheel zoom, pan, and dedicated 'resize to fit' button

 Bugs
-- Repositioning: Press refresh to recalculate positioning of nested items
+- Repositioning: Press refresh to recalculate containers of nested items
 - Overlap & Overflow: Parents within parents overlap arranged in columns Fix by refreshing (Ctrl + R)
+        Alternatively you can:
+          - move the child around till the parent container adapts
-        Alternatively you can select the parent and switch between rows & columns to rearrange it,
+          - select the parent and switch between rows & columns to rearrange it,
-- Tabs: save before switching files, unsaved changes will disappear without warning
-- Disapearing Notes: Not sure why, notes will stop being draggable and vanish
-- Crashes: when right-clicking too often

 Keyboard Shortcuts